Mexican–American War: Political divisions

 Santa Anna briefly held the presidency again, from March 21, 1847 – April 2, 1847.
 His troops were deprived of support that would allow them to continue the fight.
 The conservatives demanded the removal of Gómez Farías, and this was accomplished by abolishing the office of vice president.
 Santa Anna returned to the field, replaced in the presidency by Pedro María de Anaya (April 2 – May 20, 1847).
 Santa Anna returned to the presidency on May 20, 1847, when Anaya left to fight the invasion, serving until September 15, 1847.
 Preferring the battlefield to administration, Santa Anna left office again, leaving the office to Manuel de la Peña y Peña (September 16 – November 13, 1847).

 With U.S. forces occupying the Mexican capital and much of the heartland, negotiating a peace treaty was an exigent matter, and Peña y Peña left office to do that.
 Pedro María Anaya returned to the presidency on November 13, 1847 – January 8, 1848.
 Anaya refused to sign any treaty that ceded land to the U.S., despite the situation on the ground with Americans occupying the capital.
 Peña y Peña resumed the presidency January 8, 1848 – June 3, 1848, during which time the Treaty of Guadalupe Hidalgo was signed, bringing the war to an end.

+Raids by Native Mexicans

+Indigenous populations in Mexico played a crucial role in the defending of their land.
+By the beginning of the war, indigenous populations were depleted of their natural resources due to an influx of settlers.
+It didn't help that indigenous soldiers who volunteered to fight with the Mexican Army were often abandoned and compensated unfairly.

+As a result, indigenous populations from the Great Plains region raided American and Mexican settlements in order to survive.
+By raiding, indigenous populations were also able to acquire horses and properly tame them to move efficiently during battles.
+Captive-taking methods, especially that of the Comanche tribe, were also used, as captives would end up assisting indigenous populations in raids against Mexican or American forces.